citp/privacy-policy-historical/p/pc/pcf/pcf.org.md

-> *The following text is extracted and transformed from the pcf.org privacy policy that was archived on 2015-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151209143258id_/http%3A//www.pcf.org/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pcf.org privacy policy that was archived on 2016-10-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161029183136id_/http%3A//www.pcf.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Prostate Cancer Foundation (PCF)
+# Privacy Policy – PCF

 The Prostate Cancer Foundation respects your privacy and is committed to protecting it.
 We provide this statement to inform you of our privacy policy and practices.